-Yokohama has a track record of fiscal discipline, controlling operating and capital spending through strong internal controls and planning, which helps it better contain its spending through the cycles.
-This discipline is also reflected in its long-term projection to 2065 that lays out plans for future revenue and spending that we believe will assure the city to manage proactively its future budget gap from an ageing and decreasing demographic profile.
+Yokohama city has a track record of fiscal discipline, controlling operating and capital spending through strong internal controls and planning, which helps it better contain its spending through the cycles.
+This discipline is also reflected in its long-term projection to 2065, which lays out plans for future revenue and spending.
+We believe these plans will ensure that the city can proactively manage its future budget gap resulting from an ageing and decreasing demographic profile.